aco950/aws-cloud-prac-notes/01_introduction_to_aws_cloud.md

 * Change management and capacity planning is more agile and efficient, which reduces risk.
 * Security advantages:
-  * Can test often, patch quickly, and react to incidents quickly.
+  * We can test often, patch quickly, and react to incidents quickly.
-  * Can sacle up/down to meet seasonal requirements.
+  * We can scale up/down to meet seasonal requirements.
   * You can place servers across the globe, in multiple datacenters.
     * Global reach in just moments.
     * Decrease latency.